Just Dance Now

 Just Dance Now is a video game in the Just Dance series developed and published by Ubisoft.
 It was released on September 25, 2014, in both the App Store and Google Play.
-The trailer for the game was revealed at E3 2014 on June 9, 2014 as a spin-off title.
+The trailer for the game was revealed at E3 2014 on June 9, 2014, as a spin-off title.
 Without the purchase of a VIP pass, a free version of the game with limited plays is available.

 Gameplay

 Just Dance Now is intended for people who may not have access to a console to play the original games.
 As with the original games, players must mimic the on-screen dancer's choreography to a chosen song.
-The app version uses an internet connection to the Just Dance Now website through either a television, a computer, a laptop, a tablet, a Chromecast or an Apple TV.
-The device acts as a motion controller, much like the Wii Remote.
+The app version uses an Internet connection to the Just Dance Now website through either a television, a computer, a laptop, a tablet, a Chromecast or an Apple TV.
+The phone acts as a motion controller, much like the Wii Remote.
 Multiple players may connect simultaneously, and there is no limit to the number of players allowed.

-Since the June 2017 update, the game now allows players to play any song of their choosing for in-game currency instead of the previous model of providing a playlist offering limited free songs.
-The app offers a library of songs requiring a time-limit VIP pass which can be purchased through the app or coins which are automatically earned overtime or purchased through the app.
+Since the June 2017 update, the game now allows players to play any song or routine of their choosing for in-game currency instead of the previous model of providing a playlist offering limited free songs.
+The app offers a library of songs requiring a time-limited VIP pass which can be purchased through the app, or with coins which are automatically earned overtime or purchased through the app.
+As of April 2024, the game contains 614 songs, excluding alternate routines and including "You're On My Mind" from Just Dance 2015.

 Track listing

 Main series

-The following list contains the songs that had previously appeared in the main Just Dance series up until Just Dance 2022:
+The following list contains the songs that had previously appeared in the main Just Dance series up until Just Dance 2023 Edition:

+Note: Since April 9, 2024, most songs featured here have been removed due to licensing constraints.
+Just Dance Unlimited also faced this same fate on August 1.

 Note: All songs are playable by Mojo coins, however, spending coins will only play it once for 100 Mojo coins.
 The limit is 200 Mojo coins (2 plays) with a 24 hour cooldown after using it.